cscully-allison/guidepost/readme.md

 - `color`: Name of the column in the dataframe which will be shown by the darkness of each square's color.
 - `color_agg`: The aggregation method used to determine the color.
 Can be: 'avg', 'variance', 'std', 'sum', or 'median'
 - `categorical`: Name of the column containing categorical data values which will be shown on a bar chart associated with each group of the data.
-- `facet_by`: Name of the column containing categorical data values which dictate the highest level grouping of the data.
-Dictates how many sub charts are produced in the visualization.
+- `facet_by`: Name of the column containing categorical data values which dictate the highest level grouping of the data and organizes the data into groups of subcharts.

 See the [Vis Configs Section](#vis_configs) for more details on datatype restrictions for each configuration.